SahmaraniAmjad/currency_converter_rest_api/README.md

 - This project is about a Market place to sell and buy horses

 ## Setup
-1. To run this project, you can clone it or download the zip file and use any IDE
+1. To run this project, you can clone it or download the zip file and use an IDE
 2. To run the backend part:
    - change the working directory to backend by running $ cd backend
     - $ npm install
      - $ npm run start:dev

 3. To run the frontend part:
    - change the working directory to frontend by running $ cd frontend